ChristianMLand/wireframes/README.md

 # wireframes

-Some basic wireframes I made for practice
+Some basic wireframes I made for Coding Dojo students to practice

 Things to note:
 - Yellow sticky notes are for red-belt-like features